Louis-Aime/calendrical-javascript/README.md

 ## Module architecture
 This module uses ES6 module syntax (export / import).

-### aggregate.js
+### aggregate.js (deprecated)
-This file is used as a reexporter of all modules except pldr.js.
+This file has been deprecated.
-The **timeUnits** default object is reexported under the name **Milliseconds** for compatibility.
+This file was used as a reexporter of all modules except pldr.js.
-This file shall is deprecated.
+The default object of time-units.js used to be reexported under the name **Milliseconds** for compatibility.
 All modules of this package name directly the modules they imports.
-The javascript-demo\* html pages do not use aggregate.js.
+The javascript-demo\* html pages and associated .js do not use aggregate.js.

 ## GitHub Page site for reference, test and demos
 https://louis-aime.github.io/calendrical-javascript/